henki-robotics/robotics_essentials_ros2/5-path_planning/README.md

 <img src="images/global_plan.png" alt="Global plan" width="400">

 The path planner computes a path from the robot’s start point to its goal while considering the global costmap.
 In this exercise, you'll implement a basic straight-line planner to understand the fundamentals of path planning algorithms.
-The produced path is often referred as "Global Plan".
+The produced path is often referred to as the "Global Plan".

 **Controller**